Skip to content

 for check_bundle in self.config.check_bundles:

-for check in check_bundle.checks:
+for check_config in check_bundle.checks:

-check_factory = CHECK_MAP[check.check_type]
+check_factory = CHECK_MAP[check_config.check_type]

-check_kwargs = check.model_dump(exclude={"check_type"}, exclude_unset=True)
+check_kwargs = check_config.model_dump(exclude={"check_type"}, exclude_none=True)

 check_kwargs["database_accessor"] = self.config.database_accessor

-check_kwargs["database_provider"] = database_provider
+check_kwargs["database_provider"] = self.database_provider

-check = check_factory(**check_kwargs)
+check_instance = check_factory(**check_kwargs)

 for check in self.checks: